statisticsnorway/dapla-js-utilities/README.md

 />
 ```

-You can decide what language the version text should be by providing a language property.
+You can decide what language the texts should be by providing a language property.
 By default this is in
 Norwegian if none is provided.
 Currently Norwegian and English is supported.

 #### `ssb-logo-rgb`